thebanprince/A3-Antistasi-Plus-PrinceFork/ForkChangelog.md

 - Laser batteries are available from start
 - Initial rebel loadout weapons, backpacks and chestrigs changes
 - Initial player money on start increased from 100 to 200
+- First document steal or laptop hack in campaign will always have arms dealer task assignment
 - "Number of the same item required to unlock" parameter new values - minimum(25), default(30), max - (50)
 - (Altis) BLUFOR version replaced with INDEP version due to 2.4 template changes
 - (Aegis) Zamak Flatbed logistics support
+- (CUP) Hilux with MLRS and UB-32 are back (Artillery section on Vehicle Black Market)
+- (CUP) Disabled artillery computer for Hiluxes with MLRS and UB-32 payloads
+- (CUP) Added armored unarmed Hilux (War Level 3)
+- (CUP, RHS) Vehicle Black Market - Changed some available vehicles in some categories
 - (CUP) Hilux ZU-23 replaced with Ural ZU-23 on eastern european maps (CUP Technicals store)
 - (CUP) Bad launcher (_empty, _loaded classname deriatives) will be removed from arsenal on each arsenal tick and ammobox transfer to arsenal
 - (CUP) Changed Vehicle Black Market AA lineup - ZSU-23 Afghanski, M163 VADS, Tunguska
 - (CUP) Technicals menu merged with general "Buy Vehicle" action menu on vehicle box
+- (CUP) Removed Jackal and BTR-60 from technicals menu (both moved to Vehicle Black Market)
+- (CUP) Hilux with Podnos mortar moved from Technicals menu to Artillery section on Vehicle Black Market

 ### Removals
 - Removed Airstrikes title from top status bar